dgaydukov/cert-aws/sa/files/sa.md

 * Glacier - 4h to read data
 * Glacier Deep Archive - 12h to read data
 TA (Transfer Acceleration) - fast (up to 5 times) file transfer over long distances between on-premise and s3, by using CloudFront edge locations, so when you upload file to s3, it first goes to nearest edge location, and from there transferred to s3 using aws internal network.
-To use TA your app should use `.s3-accelerate.amazonaws.com/.s3-accelerate.dualstack.amazonaws.com` endpoints.
-You can also use standard endpoints to access s3.
-So you can use different endpoints for standard and accelerated s3 access.
+To use TA your app should use (you can also use standard endpoints to access s3, so you can use different endpoints for standard and accelerated s3 access):
+* `.s3-accelerate.amazonaws.com` - standard endpoint
+* `.s3-accelerate.dualstack.amazonaws.com` - endpoint to user over IPv6.
 So use TA if you have geographically distributed customers or you constantly moves GB/TB of data across continents.
 If you file less than 1GB you should use CloudFront’s PUT/POST, otherwise use TA.
 If you need to transfer large amount of data from single space, SnowBall can be a good option, cause TA is mostly for many users from different locations.
 TA doesn't cache data in edge location, so if you want low latency then it's better to use plain cf distribution, cause in this case all files would be cached in all edge locations.
+You can use [comparison tool](http://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html) to compare general upload speed for TA across different regions (what speed increase you can get for each region if you use TA).
 Replication - automatic & asynchronous copy of data between 2 s3 buckets, can be within same account or between different aws accounts.
 There are 2 types:
 * SRR (Same-Region replication)
 * CRR (Cross-Region replication)